JensiJaisingh/Agriculture/README.md

 1. DB Connectivity.
 2. Lookup relation.
 3. Form validation in frontend level.
-4. Form null validation in packages form.
-5. Dynamic tables to display the list of information.
+4. Dynamic tables to display the list of information about the products.

-# Technology

 # Frontend: